 Undertake the work described in the OMS Revitalization Grant (Attachment A).

 Fund renovation work out of pocket and request grant reimbursement at agreed-upon milestones.

+Compliance with all reporting and bidding requirements stipulated by the OMS grant agreement.

 Provide IDA grant manager required documentation for grant reporting in a timely fashion.